MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 Advantages:

+- Preserves the image characteristics;
--  Preserves the image characteristics.
+- Preserves the original image compression.

 Disadvantages:

 - Requires an image runtime decoder;

--  Requires some RAM in which to store the decoded image.
+- Requires some RAM in which to store the decoded image;
+- Requires execution time to decode the image.

 ::